cn0047/stash/ed/t/patterns.architectural/pattern.microservices.md

 Philosophy: Do one thing and do it well.
 Microservice must be stateless.
-Microservice must have: high cohesion; loose coupling;
-lightweight communication mechanism; independent data storage;
 Microservice must be resilient.
 And respond to changes quickly.
+Microservice must have:
+* high cohesion & loose coupling.
+* lightweight communication mechanism.
+* independent data storage.

 Microservices-based architectures enable Continuous Delivery and Deployment.